-If you’re looking to incorporate more cardio into your life, it can be hard to choose which one to try.
+If you’re looking to incorporate more cardio into your life and build some stamina, it can be hard to choose which one to try.
 Both activities have advantages, but one’s gotta come out on top!

 So, in the cycling vs. running showdown, which one is truly better?

 These two forms of cardio are very similar:

 - You can complete a bangin’ cycling sesh or a sweaty run either inside on a machine or outdoors in any weather.